 Massacre on Cyprus.
 Researchers call for a crack down on poachers who lure millions of birds to their deaths on the Mediterranean island with recordings of their own songs.

-Millions of birds like the Sardinian warbler (above) and the Blackcap (Sylvia atricapilla) have been migrating through the region for a long time.
-And, each year for many years, poachers on Cyprus have been trapping and killing them illegally.
+Millions of like the (above) and the Blackcap (Sylvia atricapilla) have been migrating through the region for a long time.
+And, each year for many years, on Cyprus have been and killing them illegally.
 The slaughter is now said to have reached “industrial levels.”

 A study just published by The Royal Society takes aim at the devious methods the poachers use.
 They lure their unsuspecting prey to their deaths by playing recordings of the birds’ own songs.